weikangg/BC3412_Consulting/README.md

 ## Setup steps
 - Create .env file following .env.sample
-- Use the API key provided in Appendix G of the report OR get own api key from ChatGPT API Website
+- Use the API key provided in Appendix I of the report OR get own api key from ChatGPT API Website

 ## Commands to run
 - pip install -r requirements.txt